INTRODUCTION TO ALTADENA

 Though born in La Mirada, Andrew McNally’s grandson Wallace Neff began his architectural career in Altadena with his design of the St. Elizabeth of Hungary, completed in 1926.
-Influenced by Mediterranean and Spanish architectural schools, his synthesis came to be known as the California architectural style.
+Influenced by the Mediterranean and Spanish Revival architectural styles, his synthesis came to be known as the California architectural style.

 ALTADENA GOLF GARDENS

 Altadena’s first miniature golf course opened in 1930 at the intersection of Lake and Foothill.
 Live musical accompaniment scored the golfing, broadcast throughout the park.
 The park closed after just two years of operation.
 There’s still a remnant of the course, however, behind Lifeline Fellowship Christian Church.